Real estate investing: History

-During the 1980s, real estate investment funds became increasingly involved in international real estate developed.
+During the 1980s, real estate investment funds became increasingly involved in international real estate development.
 This shift led to real estate becoming a global asset class.
 Investing in real estate in foreign countries often requires specialized knowledge of the real estate market in that country.
 As international real estate investment became increasingly common in the early 21st century, the availability and quality of information regarding international real estate markets increased.

 Real estate is one of the primary areas of investment in China, where an estimated 70% of household wealth is invested in real estate.